adwaitsharma/python-mailer/README.rst

 Send bulk html emails from the commandline or in your python script by specifying a database of recipients in csv form, a html template with var placeholders and a subject line.

+NOTE: In this fork, OVERVIEW.rst contains some more detailed information on how to use it.

 Requirements
 ------------